 Animated GIF image file size is the top concern GIF creators hyperfocus on, and for some very valid reasons.
 Heavy GIFs can slow pages down to a crawl, have a negative impact on SEO, and can even lead to failed email marketing campaigns when loading too sluggishly.
 With so much at stake, size optimization can sometimes overshadow the best practices we have on hand for GIF quality optimization.

 Learning how to increase GIF image quality is even more straightforward than file size optimization.
-Only two key settings to tweak for an instantly obvious GIF quality improvement!
+GIF Transparency and GIF Dithering are the only two key settings to tweak for an instantly obvious GIF quality improvement.

-The GIF format doesn't support semi-transparency (alpha-channel), which means that every pixel can only be either fully transparent or fully opaque.
+GIF transparency is possible on a single level, which means that every pixel can only be either fully transparent or fully opaque.
+The GIF format doesn't support semi-transparency (alpha-channel).
 As a result, the edges of a GIF exported with a transparent background will look rough (pixelated) on most backgrounds.
 This visual artifact can lessen the overall quality of your animated GIFs.
 It’s the type of defect that you can’t unsee once you notice it.

 Fortunately, there’s a quick fix for this pesky transparent GIF-specific drawback!
 Edge matting makes white jagged edges considerably less noticeable.
 This feature makes the color of the background blend with the color of the edges of your animated graphics, instead of blending into white.
 When you export GIFs from SVGator, you’ll see the “Matte color” option enabled by default when you have the “Transparent background” option checked.